octochangelog/octochangelog-webapp/README.md

 ### Main Features:

 - Group several releases for comparing them at once with ease
+- Highlight syntax for code blocks
-- Highlight different levels of changes for Semantic Versioning
+- Sort by different level of changes for Semantic Versioning
 - Spot original version where specific changes were introduced

 ### TODO: